jpreardon/good-morning-display/WORKLOG.md

 - Delete function degreesToCardinal(degrees) and hard code wind label
 - Stop the flashing at 0º wind direction on page load/refresh and deal with nulls in wind direction gracefully
+- Set max width and height on container

 ### 2020-04-16